Drawing and Sculpture

 The time that each student spends on each assignment, and consequently on finishing a course, is totally individual, and may be different from other students.
 The standard amount of time a full-time student spends completing the Drawing | Sculpture course is three academic years.

-The minimum enrolment time for standard courses is always one term or semester [3 months].
+The minimum enrolment time for standard courses is always one term [3 months].

 Students can join the chosen programme at the beginning of each term and progress on a continuous basis, or they can choose to let some time pass between each enrolment.